Our team is working tirelessly to heal the planet and ensure that a just and livable future prevails.

 Mr. Hammond is a North American Board of Certified Energy Practitioners (NABCEP) certified PV Installation Professional, who holds a Bachelors of Science degree in Civil Engineering from San Diego State University.
 He has been responsible for the development and design of nearly a hundred commercial energy systems serving a wide range of organizations; from small, medium, and large scale businesses, to houses of worship, to school districts and college universities, to local municipalities and the U.S. military, and to regional electric utility providers.

 Mr. Hammond grew up in San Diego, where his mother’s family restarted their lives after fleeing conflict in Cambodia in 1975.
-He loves being with his family outdoors, and spends most of his free time at the beach and in the ocean.
+He loves being with his family outdoors, and spending time at the beach and in the ocean.

 Junior has attended countless climate rallies, protests, marches, clean ups and meetings over the last 63 (puppy) years.